 The Department of Health offers immunization exemptions for minor children.
-Parent/Guardian Immunization Exemption documents and Immunization Exemption requests for religious reasons are available on a walk-in basis from 9:00 a.m.-12:00 p.m.
+Parent/Guardian Immunization Exemption documents and Immunization Exemption requests for religious reasons are available on a walk-in basis between 9:00 a.m.-12:00 p.m.
 Monday-Friday (except city holidays).
 All other encounters will be by appointment only.
-City residents may call 314-657-1428 to make an appointment.
+City residents may call 314-657-1475 to make an appointment.

 Anyone seeking exemptions due to medical reasons or related to COVID-19 must contact their health care provider.

 Note: A parent/guardian immunization exemption is usually secured for daycare aged children and must be renewed annually.

 The Department of Health works with community partners to offer vaccinations for people living in the City of St. Louis.
 Please visit the vaccination information website for information on school, Hepatitis A, travel, and influenza vaccinations.